Purleigh: Purleigh Colony

 The Purleigh Colony, established in 1896 at Cock Clarks, was a Tolstoyan anarchist colony that grew out of the Croydon Brotherhood Church.
 Initially based on a 10 acre plot, as the group grew the colony began to rent local cottages with land attached.
 The colony ran a printing press, publishing translations of Tolstoy and for a while The New Order magazine.
 For a time the colony sheltered some of the Doukhobors, forced to leave Russia to avoid political persecution.
-The colony was always a fissile mix, and began to break down towards the end of 1900; some colonists moves with the Doukhobors to Canada, while others went on to form the Whiteway Colony in Gloucestershire.
+The colony was always a fissile mix, and began to break down towards the end of 1900; some colonists moved with the Doukhobors to Canada, while others went on to form the Whiteway Colony in Gloucestershire.
 A further group, headed by Tolstoy's literary agent, Vladimir Chertkov, moved to Tuckton near Christchurch in Dorset, where they traded as 'The Free Age Press' – producing dirt-cheap versions of Tolstoy's religious and ethical texts, for an English readership.